-lc [ - abcdfgilmqrstux1FR ] name ...
+lc[-1ACFRabcdfgilmnoqrstux] name . . .

-For each directory argument, lc lists the contents of the directory; for each file argument, lc repeats its name and any other information requested.
-The output is given in columns and is sorted alphabetically.
-When no argument is given, the current directory is listed.
-When several arguments are given, the arguments are first sorted appropriately, but file arguments appear before directories and their contents.
+The lc command lists the contents of files and directories, in columns.
+If name is a directory name, lc lists the contents of the directory; if name is a filename, lc repeats the filename and any other information requested.
+Output is given in columns and sorted alphabetically.
+If no argument is given, the current directory is listed.
+If several arguments are given, they are sorted alphabetically, but file arguments appear before directories.

-Files which are not the contents of a directory being interpreted are always sorted across the page rather than down the page in columns.
-This is because the individual filenames may be arbitrarily long.
+Files that are not the contents of a directory being interpreted are always sorted across the page rather than down the page in columns.

 A stream output format is available in which files are listed across the page, separated by commas.
-The - m flag enables this format.
+The -m option enables this format.